kontent-ai/delivery-sdk-net/docs/Resolving-links-to-content-items.md

 ## Content links

-[Rich text elements](https://docs.kontent.ai/tutorials/write-and-collaborate/write-content/composing-content-in-the-rich-text-editor#adding-links) in Kentico Kontent can contain links to other content items.
+[Rich text elements](https://docs.kontent.ai/tutorials/write-and-collaborate/write-content/composing-content-in-the-rich-text-editor#adding-links) in Kontent.ai can contain links to other content items.
 For example, if you run a blog, these content item links might represent hyperlinks to other blog posts or your contact page.

 Without adjusting your application, any link in a Rich text element that points to a content item will contain an empty value.